 (b) the amount of damages and costs ordered to be paid,

-and the amount of such damages and costs shall be paid to the person who obtained the judgment and shall be charged to the Consolidated Fund and this section appropriates the Consolidated Fund accordingly.
+and the amount of such damages and costs shall be paid to the person who obtained the judgment and shall be charged to the Consolidated Account and this section appropriates the Consolidated Account accordingly.

 [Section 210 inserted by No. 81 of 1996 s.
-128.]
+128; amended by No. 77 of 2006 s.
+4.]

 211. Limitation of actions